Back Injuries – Herniated Disc

 The MRI is the most common way to confirm the diagnosis of a herniated disc.
 An MRI’s powerful magnets allow it to see the soft tissues of the spine better than most other tests, including CT scans.

 The treatment of herniated disc injuries will vary greatly depending on the amount and location of the pain.
 As with most injuries, your medical provider will likely start with conservative options such as medication and physical therapy.
 If these options fail to relieve the pain, more aggressive options will be required to find permanent relief, such as spinal injections and surgery.
 Disc herniation surgery is aimed at replacing the disc which has ruptured in order to permanently provide back pain relief to the victim.

 Lawyer for Herniated Disc Injuries

 As a Top 100 Trial Lawyer, Chris Dixon has helped numerous patients on their road to recovery after a ruptured disc injury.
-If you are forced to undergo an invasive back surgery to repair your herniated disc, it extremely important that you hire an attorney with experience handling back injury claims.
-The damages associated with a back surgery are extremely significant and present multiple future potential complications.
+If you are forced to undergo invasive back surgery to repair your herniated disc, it extremely important that you hire an attorney with experience handling back injury claims.
+The damages associated with back surgery are extremely significant and present multiple future potential complications.
 An experienced injury lawyer will make sure you are receiving full reimbursement for all aspects of your injuries.